sudoPom/CS-Notes/Year-2/Security-COMP0141/Week-3/Symmetric-key-Crypto.md

 Symmetric ciphers make use of a key shared between sender and recipient.
 There are two types of symmetric ciphers.

 ### Stream Cipher
-In a `stream cipher` each bit is encrypted seperately.
+In a `stream cipher` each bit is encrypted separately.
 They work by attempting to mimic the [[An-Introduction-to-Ciphers#One time Pad|one time pad]] by generating a long, pseudo-random key string from an `initialisation vector`  (a random number) and a fixed size key.

 ![[Pasted image 20220128181629.png]]